zhullyb/monyhar/monyhar/content/browser/webauth/client_data_json.md

 Sites should _not_ implement this by comparing the unparsed value of `clientDataJSON` against a template with the `challenge` value filled in.
 This would fail when new members are added to `CollectedClientData` in the future as the template would no longer be correct.

-In order to guide sites away from doing this, Chromium will sometimes, randomly insert an extra member into `clientDataJSON` which references this documentation.
+In order to guide sites away from doing this, Monyhar will sometimes, randomly insert an extra member into `clientDataJSON` which references this documentation.